manoj200/avsdbgr3pt3Vdd/README.md

 The project is about the implementatation and design of BGR ccircuit

-About Ngspice
+About Ngspice:
 Ngspice is an open source mixed-signal circuit simulator.

-Installing Ngspice
+Installing Ngspice For Ubuntu:
-For Ubuntu
 Open your terminal and type the following to install Ngspice

 $  sudo apt-get install -y ngspice